 Residents Maintain Autonomy

-This indicates the percent of patients that required additional assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's could be a sign of erosion of a patient's health.
+This is the percentage of residents that needed increased assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's could indicate erosion of a patient's well-being.

 Ability to Keep Residents Mobile